-Area of Expertise: Criminal behavior; crime prevention, international crime statistics and trends; police behavior and training; criminal justice systems and justice administration in the U.S. and abroad, including in developing nations
+Criminal behavior, crime prevention, international crime statistics and trends, police behavior and training, criminal justice systems and justice administration in the U.S. and abroad, including in developing nations

-Additional Information: Richard Bennett, professor of justice, law and society, is an expert on criminal behavior, crime prevention, international crime statistics and trends, police behavior, and justice administration both in the United States and abroad.
-Bennett serves on the editorial board of several criminal justice journals, including the European Journal of Criminology and the International Journal of Comparative Criminology and Journal of Ethnicity in Criminal Justice.
-He is past president of the Academy of Criminal Justice Sciences and writes and speaks extensively in the United States and abroad about crime and criminal justice issues.
-Bennett also works as a consultant for many national and international organizations, including the Working Group on Caribbean Criminology, the Police Foundation, the Department of State Antiterrorist Assistance Program, and the Department of Justice Peer Review Panels.
+Prof. Richard Bennett is an expert on criminal behavior, crime prevention, international crime statistics and trends, police behavior, and justice administration both in the U.S. and abroad.
+He serves on the editorial board of several criminal justice journals, including the European Journal of Criminology and the International Journal of Comparative Criminology and Journal of Ethnicity in Criminal Justice.
+He is past president of the Academy of Criminal Justice Sciences and serves as a consultant to many national and international organizations, including the Working Group on Caribbean Criminology, the Police Foundation, the Department of State Antiterrorist Assistance Program, and the Department of Justice Peer Review Panels.
 Prof. Bennett is on the editorial board of the Journal of Ethnicity in Criminal Justice.
-He is the author of a book Policing Paradise: A Comparative Study of Constables, Citizens, and the Administration of Justice in Three Caribbean Nations, based on research he conducted in Jamaica, Barbados, and Trinidad and Tobago as a senior Fulbright Scholar.
+He is the author of a book Policing Paradise: A Comparative Study of Constables, Citizens, and the Administration of Justice in Three Caribbean Nations, based on research conducted in Jamaica, Barbados, and Trinidad and Tobago as a senior Fulbright Scholar.
 He is currently writing a book on police retirement based on research he conducted in Jamaica, The Netherlands, India and Thailand.